tier4/AWML/tools/calibration_classification/README.md

 The `--filter-black-images` option detects and excludes likely black/corrupted images by analyzing file sizes.
 It samples images from each scene to calculate an average size, then filters out images smaller than 5% of that average (with a minimum threshold of 10KB).

 **Note on `--filter-velocity` flag:**
 The `--filter-velocity` option filters out samples whose speed exceeds the given threshold (m/s).
+Speed is the magnitude of velocity (direction/sign ignored).
+The threshold is interpreted as absolute (e.g. `-5.0` is treated as `5.0`).
 Speed is estimated from the derivative of ego pose translation (from consecutive samples’ lidar ego_pose).
 The first sample in each scene is always excluded (no previous sample for derivative).
+Use `--filter-velocity 0.0` to keep only stationary samples.

 **Output files:**
 The script generates three pickle files for train/val/test splits: